abhigyanpatwari/GitNexus

 The Problem GitNexus Solves

-Tools like Cursor, Claude Code, Cline, Roo Code, and Windsurf are powerful — but they don’t truly know your codebase structure.
+Tools like Cursor, Claude Code, Codex, Cline, Roo Code, and Windsurf are powerful — but they don’t truly know your codebase structure.

 What happens: